MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 #### Solution

-The writeup I found in v1.0 already accounted for this scenario, basically you can put the template in the shebang of the file so that the file command will output it.
+The writeup I found in v1.0 already accounted for this scenario, basically, you can put the template in the shebang of the file so that the file command will output it.

-To make sure that it does not contains the word `ASCII text`, just add a unicode character like emoji or characters from other language in the file body.
+To make sure that it does not contains the word `ASCII text`, just add a Unicode character like an emoji or characters from another language in the file body.

 Final payload (filename doesn't matter)